Spring Scrimmage News

 Re: Spring Scrimmage News

-TU23, were the two following questions addressed with the OL coach -TU23 wrote: ↑Mon Apr 25, 2022 3:30 pm Nobody is suggesting we bury our heads in the sand.
+TU23 wrote: Mon Apr 25, 2022 3:30 pm Nobody is suggesting we bury our heads in the sand.
 What I said was let’s wait and see how things are once we choose 5 starters, have our full offense installed, game plan for an opponent and actually play a game that counts.

 Nobody has also suggested that we go to a run heavy offense.
 What has been discussed is running the ball effectively.
 That doesn’t mean we have to run the ball constantly.
 It means we can run the ball when we want to and when we have to.
 Coach Svoboda is known for creating big plays in the passing game and putting up big passing numbers.
 We’re not going back to the Doug Ruse or even the Will Hall days.
 We’re going to throw the ball plenty…but we’d like to be able to sustain drives and use play action and have the defense actually bite.
 We’d like to be able to salt a game away with a good 4 minute offense.